david-knott/tigerlang/compiler/DIARY.md

 Add unit tests for liveness and dead code removal.

 Added RV and FP to in and outsets to the initizer for liveness.

+I was thinking about availability versus reachability An expression is definately available at node N if it is available on all predeccesor edges.
+This means no component of the expression has been recomupted.
+We are save the use the last computed value for that expression as we know if has not changed.
+Reaching references to the definition ids, We can compute what expressions may reach a later definition id.
+We need to refer to the availability data flow before we can safely use this information.

 ## Friday 9th April 2021

 I tried using the gen kill class for reaching expressions in a foward data flow implementation, similar to the other data flow